rafaco/InAppDevTools/README.md

 }
 ```

-You can also modify our library behaviour at run time by using the ConfigScreen (Home, Config) or programmatically from your sources.
+You can also override previous build time configurations at run time by using the ConfigScreen (Home, Config) or programmatically from your sources.
 This values will be lost after cleaning app's data.
 ```java
 Iadt.getConfig().setBoolean(Config.ENABLED, false);
 Iadt.restartApp();